Updated November 24, 2020

 Overstock inventory can be a serious issue for both small and large businesses alike.
 However, the problem has been particularly potent for small businesses, which struggle to record and harness customer data to optimize inventory management.
-In fact, a study completed by IHL Group showed that from spring 2014 to spring 2015, overstock inventory cost retailers as a whole about $471.9 billion.
+In fact, a study completed by IHL Group showed that from spring 2014 to spring 2015, overstock inventory cost retailers about $471.9 billion.

 Carrying some overstock is a necessary component for running a retail business.
 Yet, even for those who carefully plan their purchases and stock items based on past experience and quantifiable data, overstock happens to the best of small business owners.
 In this post, we’ll cover a number of different strategies for dealing with excess inventory so that you can still either make money on your overstock or cut your losses, ultimately improving your bottom line.